 All gift cards are not created equal.
 Each merchant will have their own terms and associated costs.
 It's important to know the total cost of your gift card, and any restrictions or charges to the recipient, before you make your purchase.

 Gift cards are normally not subject to a use tax at the time of purchase, since use tax will be paid when the card recipient uses the card.
 Also, service fees, shipping charges and initial load fees are not taxable.
 Handling fees are taxable only if listed separately at the time of purchase.
 Contact the supplier directly if you believe that they have incorrectly assessed a tax.

 For gift cards purchased with a Procurement Card, a system-generated tax may be added for cards purchased from some out-of-state suppliers.
 The KFS Use Tax Accrual Correction Form should be processed to remove the tax.

 Awards presented to an employee on a regular or routine basis must be reported as taxable income to the employee.

-Questions on the Gift Card program should be directed to Vartan Vartkessian, Card Program Administration Supervisor.
+Questions on the Gift Card program should be directed to Vartan Vartkessian, Card Program Administrator.